A simple and delicious recipe for French bread made in the Dutch Oven- crisp crust, soft crumb, and perfect to serve with dinner.

 - After the dough has risen, remove from bowl and place on floured surface.
 Shape the loaf by pinching the bottom until the top is smooth.

-- Prepare your baking sheet or clay baker by laying down a piece of parchment and sprinkling cornmeal on the parchment sheet.
+- Prepare your baking sheet or Dutch oven by laying down a piece of parchment and sprinkling cornmeal on the parchment sheet.
 Place the round loaf on top of the parchment and rub flour on top.
 Slash with a very sharp knife.

-- Cover the dough, either with heavily greased plastic wrap or the lid of your baker.
+- Cover the dough, either with heavily greased plastic wrap or the lid of your Dutch oven.
 Allow the dough to rise again.
 This will take another 45-60 minutes, in a warm place.
 Towards the end of the second rise, preheat the oven to 450 degrees.

 - When sufficiently risen, bake.
 If using a baking sheet, it will take about 30 minutes.
 The clay baker will take a bit longer.
 I bake for 20 minutes with the lid on, then another 20. with the lid off.
 The internal temp should be 200.

 - Cool on wire rack and serve while still warm.